Chili Con Carne

 This Chili Con Carne is a simple and easy to prepare meal that makes a big ol’ pot of food, perfect for a Sunday dinner or simple meal prep idea that will last the entire week to come.

 The term ‘chili’ is short for ‘Chili Con Carne’ which is a Spanish translation from chillies with meat.
 Although many people in North America simply refer to it as chili, it wasn’t until I lived in England for several years that I realized Chili Con Carne was the original term for the exact same dish.
 There are lots of different variations of chili, as everyone has their own take or twist, but I wanted to share a really simple but delicious recipe that is fool-proof to prepare.
 Although many people don’t think of chili as a particularly healthy dish, I would argue that it most certainly is.
-Made with 100% real food, Chili Con Carne has a welcome place in my diet any day of the week.
+Made with 100% real food and grass-fed beef from truLOCAL, Chili Con Carne has a welcome place in my diet any day of the week.

 Chili Con Carne